 We sample so many boring Panama coffees every year.
 They're almost all overpriced -- even when you find a really nice one, it costs more than it should.
 But Panama DOES churn out really, really good coffee, you just have to either pay through the nose or else hunt far and wide to find it.

-Carmen Estate holds a stellar reputation for their coffee, and they produce about 1000 bags a year.
-However, this is a microlot of natural processed coffee, of which they only produce a few dozen bags.
+This is a microlot of natural processed coffee, of which they only produce a few dozen bags.
 These sun-dried beans are of stellar quality -- they are well-sorted and very clean with few defects.
-In a 5 pound roast we are picking out just 3 or 4 quakers each time.
-It's easy to roast but does roast quickly -- you need less heat than you might expect to get these beans up to temperature.
+It's all single varietal Catuai and hand processed.

 - choosing a selection results in a full page refresh